Business gas and electricity tariffs

 Energy is an essential commodity that almost every business needs to operate, and different businesses naturally use varying levels of gas and electricity.

-As such, energy contracts for businesses take a variety of forms in order to meet the range of energy needs that exist among Britain’s companies.
+As such, business gas and business electricity quotes for businesses can take a variety of forms in order to meet the range of energy needs that exist among Britain’s companies.
 It’s useful to develop an understanding of your business’s usage requirements in order to secure a business energy tariff that’s best suited to your consumption habits.

-When deciding which business energy tariff is right for your company, certain considerations need to be made, such as:
+When looking to compare business electricity and business gas to decide which commercial energy tariff is right for your company, certain considerations need to be made, such as:

 - Your business's financial situation.

-There are a number of different business gas and electricity tariffs available for those looking for a new energy contract, with fixed term deals most common among smaller businesses.
+There are a number of different business gas and business electricity tariffs available for those looking for to switch to a new energy contract, with fixed term deals most common among smaller businesses.

 Fixed term tariffs

 Fixed term tariffs help businesses manage the amount they spend on their gas or electricity, as owners and decision makers know how much they’re paying for the energy they use throughout the duration of their deal.
-A set tariff also protects businesses from expensive out of contract rates.
+A set tariff also protects businesses from expensive out of contract business electricity and business gas rates.

-If you have a fixed term deal, it’s important to be aware of your contract end dates to avoid being automatically transferred onto more expensive rates when your deal expires.
+If you have a fixed term deal, it’s important to be aware of your contract end dates to avoid being automatically transferred onto more expensive business gas or business electricity rates when your deal expires.
 Allowing your energy deal to expire without organising a new tariff can result in you paying much more than you need to – but this can be avoided by acting early and switching to a better deal before your existing contract finishes.

-It’s worth noting that business gas and electricity contracts are always separate, so can run for varying lengths of time with different start and end dates.
+It’s worth noting that business electricity and business gas tariffs are always separate, so can run for varying lengths of time with different start and end dates.